RN-D: Discretized Categorical Actors for On-Policy Reinforcement Learning

 \section{Complete main results}

-Here we provide the complete learning curves for all evaluated tasks in Figure~\ref{fig:complete}.
+We provide the complete learning curves for all evaluated tasks.
+Vision-based tasks are evaluated only under PPO, since PPO is the dominant and most widely used on-policy algorithm among the three considered objectives.
+In addition, TRPO has substantially higher memory requirements in our implementation and cannot use the same number of parallel environments under the same hyperparameter setting for vision-based tasks.
 The figure includes per-task performance over environment steps—normalized return for MuJoCo benchmarks and success rate for ManiSkill manipulation benchmarks, including both state-based and RGB-based settings where applicable.
 Curves show the mean across five random seeds with shaded regions indicating variability, and are included here for completeness and transparency beyond the aggregated main-text results.